Putting on the Ritz (novel): Plot summary

 Philip and Claire's latest efforts at breaking onto Broadway have flopped, but their efforts have not gone unnoticed by Gilbert's employer, Tommy Parker.
 Tommy is a gofer for billionaire Boyd Larkin, who wants to insert a spy into the household of his arch-rival billionaire, Peter Champion.
 Peter's wife, Elsa, is seeking to launch a singing career and needs just the right songwriting team.
 Gilbert, on the other hand, is hoping that helping Parker and Larkin pull off their scheme will advance his own chances at snagging the world's wealthiest sugar daddy.

 Philip and Claire are soon hired.
 Unfortunately, Elsa can't carry a tune and her acting abilities are nonexistent.
 Nonetheless, they have to make her look good: Champion could destroy their careers if they don't.
 But if they manage to pull it off, they'll be on the fast track to fame.

 It's not long before Philip and Gilbert are caught spying, which leads them to become double-agents, double-double agents, and triple-agents.
 And when the man of their dreams turns out to be a homosexual, suddenly Philip and Gilbert are competing for his financial (and sexual) favors and betraying one another as well.

+Critical reception

+According to the Los Angeles Times: "All kinds of things make "Putting on the Ritz" better than the average farce: the writing, which is witty and inventive [...]; the plotting, which is carefully worked out and totally implausible in the accepted Wodehouse-Coward-Cole Porter way; the tone, which is unfailingly light, as if the ‘20s were still with us."